aurso74/BookMarks/README.md

   * NGRX for managing the state;
   * Angular material for the user interface;

- * Define the store for the application.
-Each bookmark should have the following properties:
+ * The store for BookmarkPrg is "Bookmark" table with the following fields :
    * Name
    * URL
    * Group (work / leisure/ personal / ...)